lj-ditrapani/SWE430/markdown/assignment2.markdown

 ========================================================================

 In this assignment, you will apply what you learned in Example 2.
-Use the Test-driven Development (TDD) process to iteratively develop the module definde below.
+Use the Test-driven Development (TDD) process to iteratively develop the module defined below.
 You will write both the test code and the production code on your own.
+Read through the problem definition carefully.
+If you have an questions, please don't hesitate to ask me.

 The TDD cycle: